picturesbyrobots/fxhash-preview-preview/README.md

 ![image](screenshots/previewpreview.gif)

 ## What is this?
-This is a small node.js tool that I wrote to that attempts to mimic the preview processes that FXHash uses when miniting a new GNTK.
+This is a small node.js tool that I wrote to that attempts to mimic the preview processes that FXHash uses when miniting a new GENTK.

 ## What problem does this solve?
  As a fxhash creator I work exculsively with WebGL.
 This often causes some strange behavior during the mint processes.
 I found that processes of checking preview outputs was a bit cumbersum and wrote this small tool to help myself and other WebGL users streamline preview output testing.